 How Is Yellow Discharge Treated?

-Yeast infections are treated with anti-fungal tablets, creams, ointments or suppositories.
-Bacterial and sexual transmitted infections are treated with antibiotics such as metronidazole or tinidazole (7).
+Yeast infections are treated with antifungal tablets, creams, ointments, or suppositories.
+Bacterial and sexually transmitted infections are treated with antibiotics that are considered safe during pregnancy (8).

 The duration of the treatment depends on the severity of symptoms.
-The sooner you receive the treatment, the lesser is the possibility of infections causing complications such as pelvic inflammatory disease (PID).
+The sooner you receive the treatment, the lesser is the possibility of infections that cause complications, such as pelvic inflammatory disease (PID).

 Even as you follow the course of treatment, it is good to take proper care at home to deal with the infection as well as prevent it in the future.